-Creating your own basic budget in Excel is a great way to get a hold on your spending patterns and overall financial health and knowing your way around Excel is a handy skill to have.
+Creating your own basic home budget spreadsheet in Excel is a great way to get a hold on your spending patterns and overall financial health and knowing your way around Excel is a handy skill to have.

 When you create your own budget yourself, you can customise it to meet your own needs and circumstances exactly.

-Building A Basic Budget in Excel From Scratch
+Steps Building A Basic Home Budget Spreadsheet

-2. After December, type the headings Total and Monthly Average.
+After December, type the headings Total and Monthly Average.

-4. Skip a row and type the heading Expenses in A10 and list all expense categories followed by a Total row.
+Skip a row and type the heading Expenses in A10 and list all expense categories followed by a Total row.

 I’ve just typed in a few basic categories for the sake of example, type in as many categories as are relevant to you.
 You may prefer to set out more specific expense categories, something like this:

-5. Double click the line between each column to automatically adjust the columns to fit the content.
+Double click the line between each column to automatically adjust the columns to fit the content.

 For the Monthly Average heading, click in the cell and select wrap text.
 This should automatically adjust the height of row 2, but if it doesn’t, click and drag the line between row 2 and 3 to adjust the height to fit the heading.